-This webpage is being updated regularly as new information is provided to the East Greenbush CSD by the NYS Health and Education Departments.
-Last updated June 2, 2020.
+This webpage is being updated regularly as new information becomes available.
+Last updated August 7, 2020.

 The East Greenbush Central School District continues to monitor the situation regarding the 2019 Novel Coronavirus (COVID-19).
 District administrators are meeting regularly and are following guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health and the NYS Department of Education.